zenigm/PasswordGenerator/README.md

 Feel free to:

-* Fix bugs
-* Add features
+* Fix bugs and Add features
 * Improve randomness
 * Make the output prettier

 Open PRs, create issues, break it further — it’s all welcome.

----

-## 👀 Why Two Versions?

-Because coding isn’t just about *final products*.
-It’s also about:

-* Experimenting
-* Failing
-* Learning why things break
-* Documenting the mess

-That’s why this repo holds **both the clean and messy code**.

 ---